khachoang1412/UMA_random_user_activity/README.md

 This repository contains the matlab numerical routines of the paper:

-[1] K.-H. Ngo, A. Lancho, G. Durisi and A. G. i.
-Amat, "Unsourced Multiple Access With Random User Activity," submitted to IEEE Trans.
+[1] K.-H. Ngo, A. Lancho, G. Durisi and A. Graell i Amat, "Unsourced Multiple Access With Random User Activity," submitted to IEEE Trans.
 Inf.
 Theory, Jan.
 2022.

 A short version of this work was reported in

-[2] K.-H. Ngo, A. Lancho, G. Durisi and A. G. i.
-Amat, "Massive Uncoordinated Access With Random User Activity," in Proc.
+[2] K.-H. Ngo, A. Lancho, G. Durisi and A. Graell i Amat, "Massive Uncoordinated Access With Random User Activity," in Proc.
 IEEE Int.
 Symp.
 Inf.
 Theory (ISIT), Melbourne, Australia, Jul.
 2021, pp. 3014-3019.

 Please, cite the aforementioned papers if you use this code.